-Threshold at Lesley University is a college-based program for young adults with diverse learning differences.
+Threshold at Lesley University is a non-degree postsecondary program for young adults with diverse learning, developmental, and intellectual disabilities.
 For more than 35 years, we’ve been helping students navigate life with confidence.

 At Threshold, dorm living, student activities, and a curriculum focused on career training and independent living create a college experience that feels both authentic and supported.
 Students get support from caring faculty and staff at every step of their journey.
 We're here for them during the two-year core program and after graduation through two programs that guide transition into the working world.